Simplification and Improvement of MMS Approximation: Simple Proof for Existence of - 3/4-MMS Allocations

 \section{\boldmath Simple Proof for Existence of \texorpdfstring{$3/4$-\mms}{3/4-MMS}~Allocations}

 [2]{#2} [2]{\ifBetter{\left(#1#2\right)}{#1}} {\ifBetter{n'}{n}} {\ifBetter{B}{S}}

+We give an algorithm, called $\approxMMSHyp$ (c.f.~\cref{algo:gt}), that takes as inputs a fair division instance and an approximation factor $\alpha$, and outputs an $\alpha$-MMS allocation.
+It works in three major steps:

-We first reduce the problem of finding a $3/4$-MMS allocation to the special case where the instance is Ordered, Normalized, and totally-$3/4$-Irreducible (ONI).
-We then run an algorithm called $\bagFill$ to get a $3/4$-MMS allocation.
+\begin{enumerate} \item Reduce the problem of finding an $\alpha$-MMS allocation to the special case where the instance is Ordered, Normalized, and totally-$\alpha$-Irreducible (ONI). \item Compute an $\alpha$-MMS allocation for this special case using the $\bagFillHyp$ algorithm (c.f.~\cref{algo:bagFill}). \item Convert this allocation for the special case to an allocation for the original fair division instance. \end{enumerate}

-Our algorithm $\approxMMS$ (\cref{algo:gt}) is almost the same as that of Garg and Taki \shortcite{garg2021improved}.
-The only difference is that, unlike them, we modify the instance to ensure that it is normalized.
+We describe steps 1 and 3 in \cref{sec:simple:oni-reduce} and step 2 in \cref{sec:simple:bagFill}.
+In this section, we only consider the case where $\alpha = 3/4$.
+In \cref{sec:betterSummary}, we slightly modify $\approxMMS$ so that it works for $\alpha = \frac{3}{4} + \imp$.
+Our algorithm $\approxMMS$ is almost the same as the algorithm of Garg and Taki \shortcite{garg2021improved}.
+The only difference is that, unlike them, we ensure that the output of step 1 is normalized.